-As one community member, Leo Gomes, said “we make our living from our mother forest.
-She provides us with all the things we need ….it is like our storehouse.
-And the trees give us clean air to breathe from their green leaves.
-The bush contains the sacred areas, old settlement sites, ceremonial grounds, balata trails and former farming grounds of our fore parents.
-Those places are special to us.”
+We make our living from our mother forest.
+She provides us with all the things we need.
+She is like our storehouse.
+And the trees give us clean air to breathe.
+The bush contains sacred areas, old settlement sites, ceremonial grounds of our fore fathers.
+Those places are special to us.

 Forest Peoples Programme (FPP) are based in the UK but work with forest-dwelling communities across the globe, supporting them to promote an alternative vision of how forests should be managed and controlled, based on respect for the rights of the peoples who know them best.